gwarkentin/TufferUp/README.md

-# CSUF CPSC362 Group 1 Project - TufferUp (an OfferUp like clone for CSUF)
+# TufferUp (an OfferUp like clone for CSUF)

+CSUF CPSC362 Group 1 Project

 | Name | Role | Email |
 | --- | --- | --- |